 IPUMS Global Health -- IPUMS Global Health provides access to "harmonized international survey data on maternal, child, and reproductive health."
-The IPUMS-DHS data are taken from DHS data collected in African and South Asian countries.
-The IPUMS-PMA data cover family planning, water/sanitation, and menstrual hygeine and are taken from the Performance Monitoring and Accountability 2020 data.
+The IPUMS-DHS data are taken from Demographic and Health Surveys data collected in African and South Asian countries.
+The IPUMS-PMA data cover family planning, water/sanitation, and menstrual hygeine and are taken from the Performance Monitoring for Action data.

 IPUMS Health Surveys -- The University of Minnesota's IPUMS project has created harmonized microdata from the National Health Interview Surveys series and harmonized the data for easier comparisons over time.
 The integrated data consist of samples from different iterations of the NHIS dating back to the 1960s.
 IPUMS has a similar project for data from the Medical Expenditure Panel Survey series.
 IPUMS also provides harmonized microdata from the Youth Risk Behavior Surveillance System (YRBSS) and the National Youth Tobacco Survey (NYTS).

 Kaiser Family Foundation State Health Facts -- This site is an excellent source for state-level health data for the U.S. It covers topics such as health insurance coverage, health policy reform, health status and conditions, health care providers, and indicators focusing specifically on women's health and the health of ethnic/racial minorities.